nTh0rn/nthorn/content/blog/diagonal_traversal.md

 2 1
 2 2
 ```
-Now let's mark everytime we reach the end of the row on the diamong shown earlier.
+Now let's mark everytime we reach the end of the row on the diamond shown earlier.
 ```
 x y
 0 0